maroofi/bulkDNS/README.md

 In the above example the `cpu` is the hex represantation of `some-kinda-cpu` and os is the hex represantation of `some-kinda-os`.

+### FAQ
+1. Why another scanner?
+   - Because I feel like it
+1. Why not using CMake in the project?
+   - I don't know CMake
+2. Is there any similar project like this?
+   - The only comparable project to this one (that I'm aware of) is zmap/zdns.
+3. Can I pass a domain name (e.g., `ns1.google.com` as the resolver)?
+   - No. The resolver must be an IPv4 address.
+We pass this value to `inet_addr()` function which accepts an IPv4.